YeseniaDS/UT-Austin-SDS385-Big-Data/Project/README.md

 - We wrote a feed function to provide mini batches to the loop.
 - The data was used after PCA transformation and dropping unimportant predictors.
 - We programmed our function using **MNIST** data set and we cross checked the function by fitting various Neural Networks configurations on different models.
-- mWe have presented the work for one such dataset, called **notMNIST**.
+- We have presented the work for one such dataset, called **notMNIST**.
 The dataset is like MNIST with 10 classes of English alphabets from A to J.